Circuito-io/ESP8266_SoftwareSerial/README.md

 # ESP8266_SoftwareSerial

-Based on [ITEAD's library](https://github.com/itead/ITEADLIB_Arduino_WeeESP8266) this library improves communication when using SoftwareSerial to comminucate between the Arduino and the ESP8266.
+Based on [ITEAD's library](https://github.com/itead/ITEADLIB_Arduino_WeeESP8266) this library improves communication when using SoftwareSerial to communicate between the Arduino and the ESP8266.

 # Intro
 We have modified the original library due to Software serial baudrate problems.